Paridhicodes/FindPaws/README.md

 <br>

 - Flutter and Dart were used to develop the application.
-- Necessary packages were imported from pub.dev
+- Necessary packages were imported from pub.dev.
 - The backend has been implemented using Firebase.
-(Firebase authentication, Firestore and Firebase Storage have been used.)
+(Firebase authentication, Firestore and Firebase Storage have been used).
 - The models for Face Recognition have been implemented using tflite.
 - The locations have been fetched using Google Maps API.
-- GeoFlutterFire has been used to query records within 50km radius.
+- GeoFlutterFire has been used to query records within a 50km radius of the current location.
 - The email service has been implemented using EmailJS.

 [(Back to the top)](#-findpaws-engage-2022--)